-Seeing the wildlife in their natural habitat is a wonderful experience, especially at a waterhole.
+Seeing the wildlife in their natural habitats is a wonderful experience, especially at a waterhole.
 You can do game drives during the day - usually dusk and dawn are the best times for spotting animals.
 It is also possible to do a night game drive where you may see lions, leopards and hyenas if you’re lucky.
 Whatever you choose, you are guaranteed to leave Kruger National Park feeling invigorated and with a new respect for the wildlife with which we share this planet.